pitastrudl/wekanwiki/Troubleshooting-Mail.md

 For Exchange, you can use [DavMail](http://davmail.sourceforge.net), Wekan SMTP => Davmail => Exchange.

+Another way is to [Configure Postfix to relay to Exchange with NTLM authentication](https://www.linuxquestions.org/questions/linux-newbie-8/configure-postfix-to-relay-to-exchange-server-with-ntlm-authentication-4175410961/#post4712832)

 For Exchange usage there is also [Exchange Calendar extension for Thunderbird Email client](https://github.com/Ericsson/exchangecalendar/releases), info how to use it is at [article at threenine.co.uk](https://threenine.co.uk/setup-office365-calendar-with-thunderbird/).
 Developing Wekan Calendar feature [is in progress](https://github.com/wekan/wekan/issues/808).

 Wekan Email settings are required in both MAIL_URL and Admin Panel.